Asciizzz/AsczEngineRT-v0/ReadMe.md

 #### Reflectance

 - When light hits a surface, it can do a couple of things:
-  - It can bounce off perfectly like a mirror (aka specular reflection).
+  - It can **bounce off** perfectly like a mirror (aka specular reflection).
-  - It can scatter in random directions like a rough wall (aka diffuse reflection).
+  - It can **scatter in random directions** like a rough wall (aka diffuse reflection).
-  - It can kinda do both, depending on the material (glossy reflection).
+  - It can kinda do **both**, depending on the material (glossy reflection).
 - How Do We Sample This?
-  - Diffuse Surfaces → Use cosine-weighted hemisphere sampling (favor directions near the surface normal).
+  - *Diffuse Surfaces*: Use cosine-weighted hemisphere sampling (favor directions near the surface normal).
-  - Glossy Surfaces → Use importance sampling, biasing rays toward the reflection vector.
+  - *Glossy Surfaces*: Use importance sampling, biasing rays toward the reflection vector.
-  - Metals and Dielectrics → Use the Fresnel equations to determine how much is reflected vs. refracted.
+  - *Metals and Dielectrics*: Use the Fresnel equations to determine how much is reflected vs. refracted.

 - To accurately simulate this, we use a little something called a **Bidirectional Reflectance Distribution Function (BRDF)**, I won't bore you with the details but it's basically a function that tells you how a surface reflects light.